-As the Company has not completed its Non-IT assessment with respect to its equipment suppliers, it is unable to estimate the impact of any Year 2000 compliance issues that may arise if any equipment supplier were not Year 2000 compliant.
-Though it has a number of suppliers, two suppliers provide the vast majority of the Company's seismic equipment.
+Though the Company has a number of suppliers, two suppliers provide the vast majority of the Company's seismic equipment.
 In addition, the Company derives a large percentage of its revenues from a relatively small number of customers.
 Under a "most likely worst-case Year 2000 scenario," if one of the Company's significant suppliers or customers experienced a material business interruption or, if the Company lost a significant supplier or customer due to Year 2000 non-compliance issues, it could have a material adverse impact on the Company's operations, results of operations or financial position.